openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Then, select :code:`Optical Mosaic`.

-When the Optical Mosaic tab opens, you will see an **Area of Interest** window in the lower-right corner of your screen.
+When the Optical Mosaic tab opens, you will see an **Area of Interest** (AOI) window in the lower-right corner of your screen.

-There are three ways to choose your area of interest.
+There are three ways to choose your AOI.
 Open the menu by selecting the carrot on the right side of the window label.

 -   Select Country/Province (the default)
 -   Select from EE table
 -   Draw a polygon

 .. figure:: ../_images/workflows/area_estimation/area_of_interest.png
-   :alt: The Area of Interest (AOI) menu.
+   :alt: The AOI menu.
    :width: 350
    :align: center